 We have built a team of gas delivery experts, many of whom have previously worked for certain of our customers.
-As of December 30, 2016, our engineering team consisted of 40 engineers and designers with mechanical, electrical, chemical, systems and software expertise.
+As of September 23, 2016, our engineering team consisted of 40 engineers and designers with mechanical, electrical, chemical, systems and software expertise.
 Our engineers are closely connected with our customers and typically work at our customers' sites and operate as an extension of our customers' design team.
 We engineer within our customers' processes, design vaults, drawing standards and part numbering systems.
 These development efforts are designed to meet specific customer requirements in the areas of subsystem design, materials, component selection and functionality.
 Over 80% of our sales are generated from projects during which our engineers cooperated with our customer early in the design cycle.
 Through this early collaborative process, we become an integral part of our customers' design and development processes, and we are able to quickly anticipate and respond to our customers' changing requirements.
+This close engineering collaboration with OEMs has helped us to transition approximately 85% of our initial customers into repeat business.